coplat/coplat.github.io/draft28.md

 ## High Priority Implementation Items
-These items should be implemented first as they represent core functionality changes or critical security features:
+These items should be implemented first as they represent core functionality changes or critical security features of Draft 28.

 | Feature                                           | Priority Level | Justification                                                | Implementation Notes                                         |
 |---------------------------------------------------|----------------|--------------------------------------------------------------|--------------------------------------------------------------|